 The sealed road resumes soon before you reach Rere Rockslide and Rere Falls.
 A little further, Eastwoodhill, the National Arboretum of New Zealand with a stunning display of exotic and native trees.
 Walking tracks offer an opportunity to see many rare and unique species; accommodation is available.

 The trail carries on down to the fertile Poverty Bay plains, home to some of Gisborne’s finest wineries.
-From there it’s easy going on flat roads to central Gisborne and stunning beaches.
+From there, a mix of flat roads, and the Coastal Waipaoa River Trail, bring you to stunning beaches and the Gisborne foreshore.

 FITNESS & SKILLS

 This grade 3 (intermediate) route has a good deal of climbing.
 The full distance is best suited to fit riders with some cycle touring experience.

 Rere Falls Trail is commonly split into much shorter rides, for example Eastwoodhill to Gisborne, or Eastwoodhill to Rere Falls and back.
 Many also link the Motu Trails and Rere Falls Trail, for a hilly, spectacular crossing of Eastland.